E15dev/XeTracker/readme.md

 # other
 list commands by executing `/help` in editor<br>
-if you test dev commands (that arent listed in tx.cmds) you need to put "." before command name<br>
+if you test dev commands (that aren't listed in tx.cmds) you need to put "." before command name<br>

 # playing
 to play project you made you just need to use player from src, `src/player [projectname].xetrproj`<br>